mvolkmann/wrec/README.md

 1. Click the "-" and "+" buttons to verify that the component is working.

+## Required Attributes

+The configuration object for required attributes in a Wrec component should contain `required: true`.
+For an example of this, see the `name` property in `examples/radio-group.js`.

 ## Boolean Attributes

 When the value of an attribute is a Boolean,